Jesus Christ the King

 A king who redefines the word under interrogation

 Of all the moments the Gospels could have chosen to address Jesus's kingship directly, they choose his trial — hours before his execution, under interrogation by the man with the power to order his death.
-Asked about it plainly, Jesus doesn't deny the title: "My kingdom is not of this world.
-If it were, my servants would fight to prevent my arrest by the Jewish leaders.
-But now my kingdom is from another place" (John 18:36, NIV).
+Asked about it plainly, Jesus doesn't deny the title: "My kingship is not of this world; if my kingship were of this world, my servants would fight, that I might not be handed over to the Jews; but my kingship is not from the world" (John 18:36, RSV-CE).
 It's an answer that accepts the word "king" while completely relocating what the word is built on — not territory, not an army, not the leverage Pilate actually holds over him.

 Maiestas Domini fresco, Church of San Justo y Pastor, Segovia — photo by José Luis Filpo Cabana, CC BY-SA 4.0.